SFDO-Tooling/Snowfakery/docs/index.md

 ### Snowfakery 3

-Snowfakery 3 may require very minor updates to a few recipes.
+Moving to Snowfakery 3 might require you to make very minor updates to a few recipes.
 In Snowfakery 2, all formulas are evaluated to either a string or number.
 In Snowfakery 3, other types are possible.